Skip to main content

 Under the federal Garn-St. Germain Depository Institutions Act (12 U.S.C.
 1701j-3), PNC cannot accelerate the mortgage or enforce a due-on-sale clause when the property transfers to a surviving spouse, child, or the borrower's revocable living trust.
 PNC provides a dedicated Successor Validation Package form for death-of-borrower situations, available for download at pnc.com.
 Confirmed successors in interest can opt in to receive account statements and other loan communications.
 The Probate Team can also be reached at 1-844-554-9254 (Monday-Friday 8:00am-6:00pm ET).
 Submit copies only; PNC does not return original documents.

-Expected timelines at PNC Bank: Written determination within 30 days of receiving complete application.
+Expected timelines at PNC Bank: Written determination within 30 days of receiving a complete application; a branch follow-up appointment is scheduled within 4 business days if more is needed.
 Delays are almost always caused by incomplete paperwork—gathering all required documents before filing the initial claim helps avoid back-and-forth.

-Documentation required by PNC Bank includes Certified copy of death certificate, Government-issued photo ID for claimant, and Completed claim form (for POD/TOD beneficiaries), along with additional paperwork that varies by account type.
+Documentation required by PNC Bank includes Certified copy of death certificate, Government-issued photo ID for claimant (copies only -- PNC does not return documents), and Completed claim form (for POD/TOD beneficiaries), along with additional paperwork that varies by account type.
 All death certificates and court documents must be certified copies.

 Frequently asked questions